Entity class operations using the Organization service

-When you instantiate an entity instance, whether using the late-bound or early-bound style, it doesn't have a unique id set.
+Entity class, whether using the late-bound or early-bound style, it doesn't have a unique id set.
 If you are creating an entity, you shouldn't set it, but allow it to be set by the system when you create (save) it.

 If you are retrieving an entity, it will include the primary key attribute value whether you request it or not.
 The primary key attribute name is different for each type of entity.
 Generally, the name of the primary key attribute is the entity

 id.
-So for an account entity it is
+For an account it is

 accountid and for contact it is